Post By: Safer / 3 min read

 Millions of CSAM files are shared online every year.
 A large portion of these files are of previously reported and verified CSAM, and has been added to an NGO hash list.
 Hashing and matching is a programmatic way to disrupt thespread of child sexual abuse material.

 Additionally, investigators and Trust and Safety teams can spend less time reviewing repeat content.
-This frees them up to prioritize high-risk content, where a child may be suffering ongoing abuse.
+This frees them up to prioritize high-risk content, where a child may be suffering active abuse.
 Learn more about how our CSAM classifier helps find new CSAM.

 By using this privacy-forward technology to constrain CSAM at scale, we can protect individual privacy and advance the fight against CSAM.